krishnavelu/alice_blue/README.md

 The Official Python library for communicating with the Alice Blue APIs.

-Alice Blue Python library provides an easy to use wrapper over the HTTPs APIs.
+Alice Blue Python library provides an easy to use wrapper over the HTTPS APIs.

 The HTTP calls have been converted to methods and JSON responses are wrapped into Python-compatible objects.

-Websocket connections are handled automatically within the library
+Websocket connections are handled automatically within the library.

 * __Author: [krishnavelu](https://github.com/krishnavelu/)__
 * [Unofficed](https://www.unofficed.com/) is strategic partner of Alice Blue responsible for this git.
 * Alice Blue API trading is free for [Unofficed](https://www.unofficed.com/) members.
-Join [Unofficed](https://unofficed.com/chat/) forum and follow [this](https://unofficed.com/alice-blue/) to get API free.
+Follow [this](https://unofficed.com/alice-blue/) to get API free.

 ## Installation